 - Always Second Best: Bart was already a trickster here, but kept finding himself bested by Lisa and sometimes even Maggie, who often proved shrewder than him.
 For example, they outperform him in skateboarding, they steal the cookie he managed to hide from his parents, and they manage to sneak in a funny face on the family photo while Bart gets caught and violently disciplined by Homer.

-- Art Evolution: The Simpsons' designs were initially crude and very prone to being Off-Model (due to the artists basically tracing over Matt Groening's rough storyboards), but they were eventually streamlined.
+- Art Evolution: The Simpsons' designs were initially crude and very prone to being Off-Model (due to the artists basically using Matt Groening's rough storyboards and sketches as a preferred character design choice), but they were eventually streamlined.
 By the end of their run they look essentially like they do at the start of the spin-off series.

 - Dartboard of Hate: In "Punching Bag", Homer forces the kids to play with a punching bag and they get into it by drawing his face on it.
 Marge eventually joins in.